PiPhone4180/PiPhone/README.md

 * Implement Address Book
 * Add status indicators such as signal quality or battery life
 * Construct a case to create a phone appearance
+* Use the FONA's bluetooth capability to interface with additional devices